-Bacterial filtration efficiency (BEF)
+Bacterial filtration efficiency (BFE)

 The EN 14683 standard method measures the effectiveness of a surgical mask in capturing aerosol droplets containing bacteria.
 The filtration efficiency depends on the particles or bacteria size, the air flow passing through the mask and the surface properties of the particles.

 A specimen of the mask is inserted between an impactor and the chamber where the bacterial aerosol is produced.
 The bacterial aerosol (Staphylococcus aureus) arrives in the chamber "aerosol", goes through the specimen and is recuperated on Petri dishes placed in the impactor.

 The efficiency of filtration of the mask is given by the percentage of bacteria that are stopped by the mask specimen, compared to a trial performed without specimen.

 Depending on the type of facial mask, the required filtering levels are ≥ 95 % or 98%.

 Breathability (Delta P)

 This method measures the pressure drop across a surgical mask under specific conditions of airflow, temperature and humidity.
 The differential pressure is an indicator of the breathability of the mask, expressed in a differential pressure (∆P) in mm H2O/cm2 or Pascal/cm2.

 the differential pressure is an indicator of the breathability of the mask